cecileung1208/Airbnb_analysis_NYC/README.md

 Get the Data - Inside Airbnb - [http://insideairbnb.com/get-the-data.html](http://insideairbnb.com/get-the-data.html)

 ## Requirements
+* Research on Airbnb sources to obtain datasets relevant for our project.
 * Conduct ETL process so the data gets loaded into PostgreSQL Database.
 * Jsonify Data using Pandas by connecting to the PostgreSQL Database.
 * Create Flask App with different routes to capture viewing pages and json routes.
 * Using javascript and html to create visualizations from Airbnb Datasets using Plotly, Leaflet, and Bootstrap.
-* Deploy the flask app to heroku.
+* Deploy the flask app to Heroku.

 ## Scripts